Burnout or Just Tired? Here's How to Tell the Difference

 A week of daily float therapy was my lifeline.
 I was forced to switch off.

-Where do you actually sit?
+Where do you sit?

 That's why we built a proper check.

 The Burnout Check is a free, 2-minute, 10-question self-assessment adapted from the Copenhagen Burnout Inventory and Perceived Stress Scale.
-It was built by the same clinicians who run this place: an AHPRA-registered Physiotherapist and an ESSA Accredited Exercise Physiologist.
+It was built by the same clinicians who run this place: an AHPRA-registered Physiotherapist and an ESSA-accredited exercise physiologist.
 It scores you across four levels and gives you specific, evidence-based strategies matched to where you land.

 Take the free Burnout Check